primer/css/pages/css/components/select-menu.md

 <div class="d-none d-sm-block" style="height: 180px"> <!-- min height for > sm --> </div>
 ```

+Also be sure to include the `.SelectMenu-title` and `.SelectMenu-closeButton`.
+Note that the close button is only shown for narrow screens (mobile).

 ## Selected state

 Use `aria-checked="true"` to mark a list item as selected.
 Including `.SelectMenu-icon .octicon-check` adds a check icon to the left.